Ductal Carcinoma in Situ (DCIS)

 Routine mammograms: the UK Breast Screening Programme

-One in eight women in the UK will develop breast cancer at some point in life (Breast Cancer Care February 2015).
-Breast screening is a method of detecting breast cancer at a very early stage, which involves taking an x-ray – a mammogram – of each breast.
+Breast screening is a method of detecting breast cancer at a very early stage which involves taking an x-ray (a mammogram) of each breast.
 The mammogram can detect small changes in breast tissue which may indicate cancers that are too small to be felt either by the woman herself or by a doctor.

 The NHS Breast Screening Programme (NHSBSP) was set up in 1988 with the aim of reducing the death toll from breast cancer.
-Women between the ages of 50-70 are invited for free breast screening every three years.
-Screening is for women without symptoms.
-Anyone with symptoms needs to speak to her GP.
-From 2010 the NHS Breast Screening Programme started phasing in an extension of the age range of women invited for breast screening to those aged 47 to 49 and 71- 73 in England.
-Women older than 73 are encouraged to make their own appointments for screening every three years.
-For more information see our 'Resources and Information' section.
+People registered as female with a GP between the ages of 50-71 are invited for free breast screening every 3 years.
+Screening is for people without symptoms: anyone with symptoms needs to speak to their GP.
+People older than 73 are encouraged to make their own appointments for screening every 3 years.
+For more information, see our 'Resources and Information' section.

 Most of the women we spoke with were diagnosed with DCIS that was found after a routine mammogram they’d had on the NHS Breast Screening Programme.
 Many of them had heard of the Programme before they received their first invitation, though didn’t know what to expect of the actual mammogram.

-Because the NHS Breast Screening Programme is a rolling one that invites women from GP practices in turn, not every woman will receive an invitation as soon as she reaches screening age, but she will receive her first invitation within three years.
-She will then be invited every three years until her 70th birthday.
-The NHS call and recall system holds up-to-date lists of women compiled from GP records, and registers levels of attendance and non-attendance.
+Because the NHS Breast Screening Programme operates on a rolling schedule that invites people from GP practices in turn, not every person will receive an invitation as soon as they reach screening age but will receive the first invitation within 3 years.
+They will then be invited every 3 until their 71st birthday.
+The NHS call and recall system holds up-to-date lists of people with female sex organs compiled from GP records, and registers levels of attendance and non-attendance.

-One woman, who was invited for her first mammogram at 49 (this was before the age of screening in some areas was lowered to 47), said she nearly didn’t go because she thought she may have been invited by mistake.
-Several other women who had been invited at 49 said they felt lucky to have been invited sooner rather than later, especially with hindsight because their DCIS might have become more serious had they had to wait another three years to be screened.
+One woman who was invited for her first mammogram at 49 said she nearly didn’t go because she thought she may have been invited by mistake.
+Several other women who had been invited at 49 said they felt lucky to have been invited sooner rather than later, especially because their DCIS might have become more serious if they had to wait another 3 years to be screened.

-A few women expected to receive an invitation at fifty and were concerned when it hadn’t arrived.
-One person was disappointed at having to wait until she was fifty-three for the mobile screening unit to revisit her area.
+A few women expected to receive an invitation at 50 and were concerned when it hadn’t arrived.
+One person was disappointed at having to wait until she was 53 for the mobile screening unit to revisit her area.

 Patricia was keen to be screened at 50 but lives in a rural area and didn't have her first mammogram until 53.